-Premier Men’s IOP Program In Austin
+Premier Men’s IOP In Austin, TX

-What is the IOP Program in Austin?
+What is IOP in Austin at The Last Resort?

 Inpatient treatment is essential for the earliest stages of recovery and sobriety.
 You’ve gained measurable independence and self-efficacy, but your journey is far from over.
 You still need treatment, ongoing support, and community connection to maintain your focus and success.

-Intensive Outpatient Programs (IOP) offer the perfect balance of blending treatment with your daily routines.
+Intensive Outpatient Programs (IOP) offer the perfect balance of blending rehab with your daily routines.
 This level of care is ideal for post-residential treatment or for those with mild to moderate alcohol or substance use disorders.
 With the built-in flexibility, you will benefit from individual and group therapy sessions throughout the week while still showing up for work, family, or academic obligations.

-At The Last Resort, our intensive outpatient treatment is hosted on our Austin clinical campus right in the heart of the city.
+At The Last Resort, our intensive outpatient rehab is hosted on our Austin clinical campus right in the heart of the city.
 You can live in sober living houses or at home, depending on what’s best for you.

 Here, you will participate in the same elite-level addiction treatment but in a scope that suits your daily activities.
 You will also still have access to our holistic and alternative interventions, including Equine-Assisted Therapy at The Last Resort Ranch, to continue enriching the treatment experience.

-IOP Program in Austin at a Glance
+IOP in Austin at a Glance

 Treatment Modality